oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/ingress/_index.md

 description: "Ingress controllers and load balancer sample scripts."
 ---

-The WebLogic Kubernetes Operator supports NGINX, and Traefik.
+The WebLogic Kubernetes Operator supports NGINX and Traefik.
 We provide samples that demonstrate how to install and configure each one.

 {{% notice note %}}
 For production environments, we recommend NGINX, Traefik (2.2.1 or later) ingress controllers or the load balancer provided by your cloud provider.